YJDoc2/Kerberos-Python-Library/README.md

 ## Dependencies

-This Module uses pycrypto module for the AES 256 CTR mode encryption used by default.
+This Module uses pycryptodome module for the AES 256 CTR mode encryption used by default.

 Other than that this uses pytest as testing framework.